Jenelle Evans Baby Daddies: How Teen Mom 2 Star’s Men Cause So Much Drama

 5 Unanswered Questions: Why Did #TeenMom2 Star Jenelle Evans Leave Her Newborn For Week-Long Travel To California? https://t.co/iqYO4BKlbw pic.twitter.com/21t7taQt3B

-— Tea Queen ????☕???????? (@JasonLee120) March 6, 2017
+— Tea Queen????☕???????? (@JasonLee120) March 6, 2017

 Those are the facts; now here comes the drama.

 By November 2015, when In Touch Weekly stopped by to talk to Jenelle about what Jace’s daddy Andrew Lewis was up to, he’d been out of the picture for several years.
-And their communication was, to put it mildly, rather limited.
+Moreover, their communication was, to put it mildly, rather limited.

 “He contacted me about two months ago, and it was a drunk message at 3:00 in the morning. was crazy.
 It was random stuff like, ‘You won’t let me see Jace.
 This is no fair.'”

 In fact, Jenelle insisted at the time that she did allow Andrew to see Jace, but he wasn’t interested in making the trip to Jenelle’s home and, further, was keeping quiet about where he lived.
-Meanwhile, according to a February 1 Radar Online report, Jenelle and her mother, Barbara, continue to battle it out in court over custody of now seven-year-old Jace.
+Meanwhile, according to a February 1 Radar Online report, Jenelle and her mother, Barbara, continue to battle it out in court over custody of now 7-year-old Jace.

 Missing out on visits and being generally out of the picture is mild stuff compared to Baby Daddy #2’s shenanigans.
 Nathan Griffith, father of Kaiser, is very much in the picture for Jenelle — and not in a good way.